iennae/ed-training/labs/assign_3.md

 You should have an updated _ed-lab3_ with

-* chef repo
+* chef repo with mysql and apache recipes.

 ### (Optional) Include apache2 cookbook from supermarket

-This exercise expects that the install_webserver.rb recipe above was completed.
+This exercise expects that the `install_webserver.rb` recipe above was completed.

 [Supermarket](https://supermarket.chef.io) is the Chef community site.
 Before using community cookbooks in your environment, always inspect the cookbook.
 You run the code with root privileges!